Low and High Water Pressure Issues

 High water pressure in excess is on the other end of the spectrum and can also cause problems.
-If it continues over a long time period, it can cause major issues with the plumbing system as well cause an increase in water bills.
+If it continues over a long time period, it can cause major issues with the plumbing system as well as cause an increase in water bills.
 What causes high water pressure?
 There are several possibilities:

 - Thermal expansion: This can be caused by water volume changes occurring when the water heater heats up.

-- Water company: They could have the pressure turned up to address the needs of tall buildings or fire hydrants
+- Water company: They could have the pressure turned up to address the needs of tall buildings or fire hydrants.

 - House location: If your home is at the bottom of a hill this could be the cause.

 Detecting high water pressure is a little more complicated than detecting low pressure.
-If you notice noisy pipes, a running toilet, faucets leaking on a regular basis there may be a problem.
+If you notice noisy pipes, a running toilet, or faucets leaking on a regular basis there may be a problem.

 Resolving Low or High Water Pressure Problems

 Water pressure problems can occur for a number of reasons.
 Some are easily identified and fixed, such as cleaning the faucet aerator.
 Others, on the other hand, will require a professional plumber.
 Robert Brown has been in the business for over 18 years.
 We want to help you identify and resolve any issues you may have with your water pressure.
 Give us a call at 850-545-0581.